top of page

 • Up to 50% of project costs (70% for sustainability-related projects in 2025).

-PSG is ideal for small businesses in Singapore taking their first step toward digitization with lower-risk investments.
+The PSG is perfect for small businesses in Singapore looking to digitize with lower-risk investments.
 It co-funds pre-approved digital tools and equipment to boost productivity.

-Over 80,000 applications have been processed since the launch of PSG, with digital marketing tools seeing 28% year-on-year growth in 2025.
+Since its launch, over 80,000 applications have been processed.
+Digital marketing tools have seen a 28% year-on-year growth in 2025.

-• Includes digital tools related to Accounting, HR, digital marketing, customer relationship management, etc.
+• Includes tools related to accounting, HR, digital marketing, customer relationship management, etc.

-Over 35,000 SMEs have tapped into SFEC since 2020.
-In 2025, demand for AI literacy and green tech skills has spiked, making SFEC more critical than ever.
-The SFEC offers $10,000 in credits for companies investing in employee training and capability-building.
+Since its inception in 2020, over 35,000 SMEs have tapped into SFEC.
+In 2025, the demand for AI literacy and green tech skills has spiked, rendering SFEC more critical than ever.
+This program offers $10,000 in credits for companies investing in employee training and capability-building.

-• It supports automatically qualified SMEs that meet annual CPF contribution requirements.
+• It supports SMEs that qualify through annual CPF contribution requirements.

 • Can be used for workforce upskilling and leadership development.